 2) Warehouse cache: Each node in a warehouse has an SSD storage.
 Snowflake caches recently accessed micro-partitions (from the Cloud storage) in this local SSD storage on the warehouse nodes.
 So running similar queries may use these cached micro-partitions instead of accessing remote storage.
 This cache cannot be turned off, but it’s possible to see how much warehouse cache is used via the query profile:

-You may try to suspend/wait/resume the warehouse to clean the warehouse cache, but depending on the time between the suspend and resume operations, the data cache could stay in the node:
+You may try to suspend/wait/resume the warehouse to clean the warehouse cache, but if the same nodes are assigned to the warehouse, your query may continue to use the cached data:

 ALTER WAREHOUSE YOU_WH SUSPEND;